You are here

 JUST COOK Healthy Ageing - Stories of Change

-Three programmes has been confirmed to be delivered in Rotorua.
+Three programmes have been confirmed to be delivered in Rotorua.
 Funding has come from COGS Rotorua and Rotorua Energy Charitable Trust.

 COGS Mātaatua funding has been received for two programmes to be delivered in the small rural Eastern Bay of Plenty communities of Waimana and Taneatua.

-We were fortunate to receive a small grant from the Ministry of Social Development which enabled us to redesign out reaching resources.
+We were fortunate to receive a small grant from the Ministry of Social Development which enabled us to redesign our teaching resources.
 The JUST COOK Healthy Ageing facilitator and participant handouts show older people engaging in meal preparation and socialising together.

 Of course programme success is only as good as the people delivering the programme.
 We are fortunate to have 8 skilled and committed facilitators to deliver who are passionate and committed to improving the lives of older people.
 Their dedication and skill is invaluable.

 "Stories of Change” gathered from recent programmes.